iSebastin/NetworkManager/README.md

 1. This is a pre-requisite project of migrating NetworkLayer from callbacks to Combine.

-2. Go through this project and visit CombineNetworkLayer repo to understand the complete Migration of NetworkLayer Callbacks to Combine
+2. Go through this project and visit [CombineNetworkmanager](https://github.com/iSebastin/CombineNetworkmanager) repo to understand the complete Migration of NetworkLayer Callbacks to Combine